cyrilzhao/workflow/doc/DynamicForm/USAGE.md

   if (password !== confirmPassword) {
     formRef.current?.setError('confirmPassword', {
       type: 'manual',
-      message: 'Passwords do not match'
+      message: 'Passwords do not match',
     });
   }
 };